Making digital content accessible

 If you are interested in submitting one or more documents for consideration, please complete the UW PDF Document Remediation Service Application.

-Eligibility: Any UW faculty, staff, or student is eligible to apply for accessibility remediation of one or more PDFs as long as the PDFs are owned/authored by the UW.
-Highest priority are PDFs that have a high impact (as defined above).
+Any UW faculty, staff, or student is eligible to apply for accessibility remediation of one or more PDFs as long as the PDFs are owned/authored by the UW.
+The highest priority is PDFs that have a high impact (as defined above).

 Note: If PDF documents are required for students who have a documented print disability (e.g., students with specific learning disabilities or visual disabilities), please contact Disability Resources for Students (DRS).
 DRS provides free remediation services for individual student accommodations.